 Delays and changes that, presumably, have largely come in in the past year or so – and after the 2012 study cited by the government.

 As I wrote yesterday, the spike in food bank usage is a crisis made in Downing Street.
-Citing figures which are two years out of date is not going to change that.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Citing figures which are two years out of date is not going to change that.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.